Weight Change Process

 Then it’s our turn

-5) After paying the fee we’ll do all the calculations needed, create a full Engineer’s Report, make you a replacement Design Weight Certificate (VT6R), and order you a replacement Chassis Weight Plate.
+5) After paying the fee we’ll do all the calculations needed, create a full Engineer’s Report, make you a replacement Plate Certificate, and order you a replacement Chassis Weight Plate.

 6) We’ll send the whole pack to you within a week via email (the metal plate follows in the post), you print off a copy, follow the included instructions to fill out your V5c logbook, and send the lot to the good folks at the DVLA.